So-Emily/Code-Refactor/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## My First Bootcamp Project
+This project or homework was to refactor and make a website more accessibile for th client

+Including adding alt text, specific html section tags and the css shortened to go with it.

+## Assignment
 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.